 Stage 1: Solo Flight: See Sporty’s Private Pilot Syllabus

 Pre-requisite to begin Stage 1: Complete the Intro to Flight Course taught by Senior Members.
+You cannot begin flight training in the club planes unless you have been through the intro course.

 Also, In order to obtain your Private Pilot’s Certificate and to Solo the plane you must obtain an FAA Medical Certificate and the Student Pilot Certificate.